alxshelepenok/lumen/content/posts/fleek.co-update-how-to-add-custom-storage-domains.md

 > All storage buckets will stay accessible from `storageapi.fleek.one/`_`bucket-id`_, even when a custom domain has been added.

-For any further help, reference the ["Custom DNS Domains" section of our docs](https://docs.fleek.co/domain-management/custom-dns-domains/).
-Even though this section is for adding custom domains to sites, the process is very similar.
+For any further help, reference the ["Custom Storage Domains" section of our docs](https://docs.fleek.co/storage/custom-storage-domains/).

 ## Consuming Your New Endpoint Via  Fleek.co SDK